-28. Site Waste Management Plan:
+21. Site Waste Management Plan:

 No development shall take place until a Site Waste Management Plan (SWMP) for each phase of the development has been submitted and approved in writing by the Local Planning Authority.
-The SWMP should aim to reduce the amount of waste produced on site and should contain information including estimated types and quantities of waste to arise from construction and waste management actions for each waste type.
+The SWMP shall include measures to reduce the amount of waste produced on site and should contain information including estimated types and quantities of waste to arise from construction and waste management actions for each waste type.
 The development shall be carried out in accordance with the approved SWMP.

 Reason: To promote the sustainable management of waste arisings and contribution towards resource efficiency, in accordance with Policy 12 of the Hertfordshire Waste Core Strategy and Development Management Policies Development Plan Document (2012).

-29. Fire Hydrants:

-No works above damp course for the relevant phase of the development shall commence until a scheme for the provision of adequate water supplies and fire hydrants, necessary for firefighting purposes has been submitted to and approved in writing by the Local Planning Authority.
-The development shall not be occupied until the scheme(s) has been implemented in accordance with the approved details

-Reason: To ensure adequate water infrastructure provision is made on site for the local fire service to discharge its statutory firefighting duties.

-30. Unexploded Ordnance (UXO):
+22. Unexploded Ordnance (UXO):

-Prior to the commencement of development approved by this planning permission (or such other date or stage in development as may be agreed in writing with the Local Planning Authority), the following components of a scheme to deal with the risks associated with UXO at the site shall each be submitted to and approved, in writing, by the Local Planning Authority (LPA):
+Prior to the commencement of development approved by this planning permission the following components of a scheme to deal with the risks associated with UXO at the site shall each be submitted to and approved, in writing, by the Local Planning Authority (LPA):

 Preliminary Risk Assessment